harooonm/uniq/README.md

 	Please feel free to send bugs, memory leak reports at **maqsood3525@live.com**
 # Perf
-	To see real differnece between performance(s) , run NOTE* do this ar your own risk as echo 3 will drop inode, dentry and page caches , if you just want to drop inode and dentry cache echo 2 for more information see man proc(5) sync -f; echo 3 > /proc/sys/vm/drop_caches
+	To see real differnece between performance(s) , run NOTE* do this at your own risk as echo 3 will drop inode, dentry and page caches , if you just want to drop inode and dentry cache echo 2 for more information see man proc(5) sync -f; echo 3 > /proc/sys/vm/drop_caches